Jayaraaj2006/Jayaraaj2006/README.md

 ---

 ## 🚀 What I’m Currently Doing
-- Strengthening core programming fundamentals
+- Strengthening core programming fundamentals.
-- Building small projects to improve problem-solving skills
+- Building small projects to improve problem-solving skills.
-- Learning by doing and exploring software development concepts
+- Learning by doing.

 ---

 ## 📫 Let’s Connect
-- Open to collaboration and learning opportunities
+- Open to collaboration and learning opportunities.
-- Always curious about new technologies and ideas
+- Always curious about new technologies and ideas.

 ⭐ *Thanks for visiting my GitHub profile!*